Guides19 min read

 Start with your audience.
 If you email enterprise buyers, choose minimalist ideas (1-5) that project trust.
 If you email creative directors, choose ideas (6-10) that demonstrate taste.
 If you email prospects, choose data-driven ideas (11-15) that generate clicks.

 Consider your email client.
 Gmail strips embedded styles and only supports inline CSS.
 Outlook uses Microsoft Word's rendering engine and does not support border-radius, flexbox, or CSS grid.
 Any idea you choose must be built with table-based HTML and inline styles to render consistently.
+For platform-specific setup, see our Gmail signature guide and Outlook signature guide.
 For more on this, read our email signature design best practices guide.

 Keep mobile in mind.
 Over 60% of emails are opened on phones.
 Signatures wider than 320 pixels risk horizontal scrolling.
 Keep images small, use tap-friendly link targets, and test on both iOS and Android before deploying.